Hard recovery of the Linksys e8450 / Belkin RT-3200

 command and the router will reboot.
 If all went well, you should now be in the 'initramfs' recovery environment and should upload the sysupgrade file either by web (luci) or by the command line, whichever you prefer.
 Once the sysupgrade file has been loaded, the router is restored and ready for use.

-If you don't have a backup of your factory partition, you'll need a donor or surrogate in order to recover full functionality.
 The below linked file is a rebuilt factory partition based around the documentation and data present in the wifi drivers.
 Please note that it does NOT contain any MAC addresses, and therefore, your router will still randomly assign them.

 Since this surrogate is rebuilt from driver information and does not contain all of the data present in a true factory partition, there's a chance that some functionality might not be there or it might not work properly on your device at all.
 It might even break at some point in the future, should a new driver suddenly require data that isn't there.
 In other words, this surrogate is for an emergency recovery when all other options fail.